bnb-chain/community-contributions/README.md

 Be part of the innovation revolution.
 Submit your ideas on [grants page](https://www.bnbchain.org/en/developers/developer-programs/builder-grant) and/or [forum](https://forum.bnbchain.org/t/join-bnb-chain-and-help-shape-the-future-of-web3-wishlist-of-bnb-chain/2067). let your brilliance shine on the BNB Chain stage! 🚀🌟

+## Where to find BNBChain wishlist items

+You can find the wishlist items in the project of [BNBChain Wishlist 2024H2](https://github.com/orgs/bnb-chain/projects/10).
+All the wishlist items are managed in this project and if there is items are being developed by community developers, the items will be moved from *TO DO* to *In Progress*.
+And if the wishlist item is fulfilled, it will be moved to *Done*.

 ## Challenge Importance Definition

 The importance of challenges can be succinctly defined as *High*, *Medium*, and *Low* by several key factors: